daniel-prause/awesome-info-display/README.md

 <p>
 Currently, this project only works on Windows, but it is planned to be used on Linux and MacOS as well.
 </p>

+### Licenses

+This project is licensed under the MIT license.
+It further uses Font Awesome.
+Please have a look at https://github.com/FortAwesome/Font-Awesome/blob/5.x/LICENSE.txt.